zalando-stups/documentation/components/taupage.rst

 **(optional)**

-If you want to use Log-shipping without a App-Agent from AppDynamics you have to set the Tiername for the MachineAgent manually with this variable.
+If you want to use log shipping without an App-Agent from AppDynamics you have to set the Tiername for the MachineAgent manually with this variable.

 application_logrotate_*